deepandas11/kafka_tutorial/README.md

 # Kafka Tutorial

+## What is Kafka?

+- Open Source Stream Processing Software Platform
+- Handles real time data feeds
+- Essentially a big commit log where data is stored in sequence as it happens.
+- Core Concepts:
+  - Topics: Stream of records, can be subdivided into partitions and each record can be assigned an offset.
+  - Producers: Logs data into the Kafka System.
+  - Consumers: Gets subscribed to a topic and consumes the data from there
+  - Broker: An instance of the Kafka system that is responsible for the message exchange.
+A kafka cluster is a set of brokers.
+  - Zookeeper: Synchronization service and manages all brokers

 ## Create a Simple Notification Service using Kafka

 This exploratory notebook creates two Kafka producers and Kafka Consumers each on a single Broker.

-Step1: The parser fetches raw markups for individual recipes from the following URL ['https://www.allrecipes.com/recipes/96/salad/']Salads.
+Step1: The parser fetches raw markups for individual recipes from the following URL ['https://www.allrecipes.com/recipes/96/salad/'].

 Step2: `Producer1` then logs these raw markups in the `raw_recipes` topic